lewisnkwo/personal-site/app/tutorials/003-the-usages-of-react-hooks-2.md

 ### useMemo

-`useMemo` may sound like a note-taking feature provided by the team at React, but it is actually a handy way to save precious computing time across your app.
+`useMemo` may sound like a note-taking feature provided by the React Team, but it is actually a handy way to save precious computing time across your app.

 It can be used to create a memoised (or 'cached') value to avoid repeating expensive calculations on component renders.